cescoffier/techio-playground-http-api-with-vertx/markdowns/2-http.md

 ## Create a HTTP server

-Enough taking, time for action...
+Enough talking, time for action...
 First we need an instance of Vert.x.
 You can build one using `Vertx.vertx()`:

 @[Vert.x instance creation]({"stubs": ["src/main/java/io/vertx/playground/VertxCreationExample.java"], "command": "io.vertx.playground.VertxCreationExampleTest#test"})